What Is a Medicare Advantage HMO?August 12, 2019

-A HMO, or Health Maintenance Organization, is a type of Medicare Advantage plan.
-HMO plans always offer the same benefits as any other Medicare plan, but they are also able to provide additional benefits, many including vision, dental, and even gym memberships.
-HMO plans are different from other Medicare Advantage plans because they require a strict network and you will usually need to select and stick with one primary doctor.
+A HMO, or Health Maintenance Organization, is a type of Medicare Advantage (MA or Part C) plan.
+HMO plans always offer the same benefits as any other Medicare plan, but they are also able to provide additional benefits, many plans include vision, dental, and hearing coverage.

 The “pro” to selecting one primary physician and having a Health Maintenance Organization is that all of your care is grouped together and managed in one place.
 Your providers usually work together to manage your care, preventing unnecessary costs.